syncfusion-content/uwp-docs/uwp/SfTextBoxExt/Dealing-with-Suggestion-Box.md

 documentation: ug
 ---

-# Dealing with Suggestion Box
+# Dealing with suggestion box

-Suggestion box is the drop-down list box, which displays the filtered suggestions inside a popup.
-This section explains the properties that deals with drop-down list in the AutoComplete control.
+The suggestion box is a drop-down list box that displays the filtered suggestions inside a popup.
+This section explains the properties that deal with drop-down list in the AutoComplete control.

 ## Suggestion box placement mode

-Suggestion box can be placed either at the top or bottom using the `SuggestionBoxPlacement` property.
+The suggestion box can be placed either at the top or bottom using the `SuggestionBoxPlacement` property.
 By default, it is placed at the bottom.

 {% tabs %}